mjbrusso/game2dboard/README.md

 A quick and easy way to create board games using 2d arrays in Python.
 This Python GUI package provides a graphical user interface (GUI) for 2d arrays (matrix).

+- What is the aim of this library?<br>
+The aim of the game2dboard is to offer an easy and fun way for students who are new to programming to learn and code programs using arrays.

+- What types of games can be created?<br>
+Any that can be modeled on a two-dimensional array, such as checkers, life, tic-tac-toe, chess, 2048, minefield, among many others.

 ## Installation

 You can use the `pip` to install **game2dboard**: